- 4-Minute Article

 Learn how to navigate taxes in retirement and keep more of your savings for yourself.

-Knowing the basic retirement income tax rules can help you work with your tax advisor on a tax-efficient plan for turning your savings into income.
+Knowing the basic retirement income tax rules can help you work with your tax professional on a tax-efficient plan for turning your savings into income.

 - Annuities: For non-qualified annuities, you only owe taxes on the growth of your savings in an annuity, not the original amount you invested (called the principal or purchase payment).
 Because annuity payments are made up of both principal and earnings, only the earnings portion of this income stream is taxable, at your ordinary income tax rates.
 Withdrawals before age 59½ are subject to an additional 10% tax.